Why and how to write a brand promise, with 12 examples.

 But how can they do that?
 Wouldn’t a small store defy the brand promise?

-Seeing the Walmart Express label on a small building changes the shopper’s expectation of what is inside.
+Seeing the Walmart Neighborhood Market label on a small building changes the shopper’s expectation of what is inside.
 The customer can expect a selection of fresh food, packaged goods, and everyday essentials.
 They know they are not going to find motor oil, furnace filters, or the extended offerings; they would have to seek out a Walmart or Walmart Supercenter to find those items.

 How do you write a brand promise?